TheLonelyGhost/dotfiles/README.md

 has two special subdirectories: `pre` for files that must be loaded first, and `post` for files that must be loaded last.

-For example, `~/.zsh/configs/pre/virtualenv` makes use of various shell features which may be affected by your settings, so load it first:
+For example, scripts might use various shell features which may be affected by your settings, so they should be loaded it first by being placed in `~/.zsh/configs/pre/`.
+One example might be working with `virtualenvwrapper`:

 ```zsh
 # Load the virtualenv wrapper
 . /usr/local/bin/virtualenvwrapper.sh
 ```

-Setting a key binding can happen in `~/.zsh/configs/keys`:
+Setting a key binding can happen in `~/.zsh/configs/keybindings.zsh`:

 ```zsh
 # Grep anywhere with ^G